omghule14/CloudNative-CICD-Pipeline/README.md

 A small, real application with a real CI/CD pipeline.
 The app — SkillPulse — lets you track skills you're learning and the hours you put in.
 The point isn't the app.
 The point is everything around it: how a single `git push` becomes a running update on a server in under two minutes, with no human pressing any button.

-This repo is the working demo for the **TrainWithShubham GitHub Actions & Kubernetes Masterclass**.

 > **New here?
 Two beginner-friendly companion guides:**
 >